Maks7594/Maks7594.github.io/README.md

-# UntitledSky Official Website
-This is the UntitledSky Official Website.
-Minecraft Server IP: untitledsky.minehut.gg
+# Maximized's homepage

+Previously UntitledSky's homepage.
+As I didn't know how to run a server before, UntitledSky is cancelled temporarily forever.

+All the yapping aside, welcome!
+This is my website, feel free to take a look!